 Students enrolling for college courses scheduled for locations other than the high school in which they are enrolled will be responsible for providing their own transportation.
-Parking permits are available at the time of registration and throughout the year at all College locations and must be displayed on the rear view mirror of the vehicle when parking at the College.
+Parking permits are available at the time of registration and throughout the year at all College locations and must be displayed on the rear-view mirror of the vehicle when parking at the College.
 Student parking is designated with white lines.

 16. For students with disabilities, a postsecondary institution eligible to participate in dual enrollment pursuant to s.
-1011.62(1)(i), F.S. shall include in its dual enrollment articulation agreement, services and resources that are available to students with disabilities who register in a dual enrollment course at the eligible institution:
+1011.62(1)(i), F.S. shall include in its dual enrollment articulation agreement services and resources that are available to students with disabilities who register in a dual enrollment course at the eligible institution:

-NWF State College is committed to providing equal opportunities to all students.
-Disability support services assist students with disabilities or special needs.
-Students may request reasonable accommodations and adjustments by registering with Disability Support Services in the Student Center on the Niceville campus (850-729-6079) for dual courses on any college location.
+The College is committed to providing equal opportunities to all students.
+The Accommodation Resource Center is able to assist students with disabilities or special needs.
+Students may request reasonable accommodation and adjustments for courses taken on any NWFSC location by registering with the Accommodation Resource Center on the Niceville campus (850-729-6079).
 Accommodations for classes taught in district locations will be coordinated by the local high school.